David Cooper (abolitionist): Personal life

 David's older brother, John, died in 1728 at the age of ten.
 A year later David's parents gave birth to another son whom they also named John, who lived to adulthood. i.e. John Cooper, David's younger brother, became a notable figure during the American Revolution, and was the author of the New Jersey Constitution of 1776.
 He was also elected to the Second Continental Congress in 1776, but it is unclear whether he attended or not.

-On October 22, 1777, in the aftermath of the Battle of Red Bank, the Coopers were driven from their homes in Woodbury when the British took control of the entire area on their way to Philadelphia, with General Cornwallis occupying the home of David's brother John, using it as his temporary headquarters.
+On October 22, 1777, the Coopers fled from their homes in Woodbury during the failed Hessian assault on Fort Mercer during the Battle of Red Bank.
+After the British gained control over the area, British General Charles Cornwallis used the home of David's brother John as his temporary headquarters.

 In his memoirs, Cooper documents his early life, family history, marriage, the birth of his children, his involvements with the Quakers, and the various struggles he faced with his faith.
 He also recounts his work as a New Jersey representative in 1761, along with an account of his participation at Quaker Meetings.
 He wrote the manuscript during his final years, for his children, when his health was failing, so that they would have a personal record of his life and work after he had died.
 David Cooper died in 1795, at age 70, in Gloucester County, New Jersey.

 Quaker and abolitionist

 Brought up in a household that condemned slavery, David came to regard slavery as an institution contrary to natural law.
 His sense of the injustice of slavery, which largely arose from the injustices and inhumanity involved with the Atlantic slave trade, became evident in his 1772 correspondence with Granville Sharp, a leading and outspoken English abolitionist.
 As a dedicated Quaker and a staunch abolitionist Cooper petitioned Congress three times in his effort to advance abolition legislature and abolish slavery, lobbied President George Washington, and wrote about these prospects at length in his diary and other writings.
-He also directed his criticism of slavery against the British Crown, Quakers were pacifist and were opposed to violence during the American Revolutionary War.
+He also criticized the American Patriot's use of violence during the American Revolutionary War as Quakers were pacifists and were opposed to violence.

 For eight years, beginning in 1761, Cooper served in the State of New Jersey as an elected member of the New Jersey House of Assembly.

 In 1772 he wrote and published Mite cast into the treasury: or, Observations on slave-keeping, which was coauthored by Anthony Benezet another leading abolitionist.
 As a Christian and Quaker, Cooper made numerous references and parallels to Biblical thought throughout his book.
 In the introduction Cooper definitively summarized his position regarding prejudice and slavery: